UNC-optics/CaPuLeT/README.md

 - Rotary Encoder → Locomotion (Speed and Acceleration)

 ![](https://github.com/UNC-optics/CaPuLeT/blob/bcdb6738ddb34ee674eaceee100d047514b1375d/CaPuLeT_PCB_labeled.png)

 **Custom Arduino Printed Circuit Board Shield**:
 Our system is driven and controlled by an Arduino Mega 2560 microcontroller board, with a custom printed circuit board (PCB) shield with built-in resistance, interactive feedback LEDs, real-time clock compatibility, and screw hole terminals.
 The PCB shield expands the capabilities of the microcontroller board and allows for greater stability than a conventional solderless circuit board.

+**Custom Arduino Printed Circuit Board Shield**:
+Our system is driven and controlled by an Arduino Mega 2560 microcontroller board, with a custom printed circuit board (PCB) shield with built-in resistance, interactive feedback LEDs, real-time clock compatibility, and screw hole terminals.
+The PCB shield expands the capabilities of the microcontroller board and allows for greater stability than a conventional solderless circuit board.